qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 With |mActionSelect| :guilabel:`Switch to catching widgets in main application` you can click on elements in QGIS you want to be hidden and find the corresponding entry in Customization (see figure_customization_).

-You can save your various different setups for different use cases as well.
-Before your changes are applied, you basically need to restart QGIS.
+You can also save your various different setups for different use cases as well.
+Before your changes are applied, you need to restart QGIS.